ksatyarth2/ksatyarth2/README.md

 ### Hi there 👋 This is **ksatyarth2** ✨
-✨I am a `Web Developer`, `Python Developer` and `Competitive Programmer`.
+✨I am a `Web Developer`, `Blockchain Developer` and `Community Enthusiast`.
 I have been tinkering with code since school days.
-I do have a firm grip on Javascript, HTML5, CSS3, C++ and Python.
+I do have a firm grip on Solidity, Javascript, HTML5, CSS3, C++ and Python.
 I am a self taught developer and an enthusiastic individual.

 <hr>

-- 🔭 I’m currently doing **Competitive Programming** ⌨
+- 🔭 I’m currently doing **dApp Development** ⌨
-- 🌱 I’m currently learning **Kotlin** 📲
+- 🌱 I’m currently learning **React.js** 📲
 - 👯 I’m looking to collaborate on content and building communities.
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about anything 😉